DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/best-practice/add-worker-node-on-global.md

 1. Go to the node list page of the global service cluster, find the __Integrate Node__ button on the right side of the node list, and click to enter the node configuration page.

-2. Enter the IP and authentication information of the node to be added.
+2. After filling in the IP and authentication information of the node to be integrated, click __Start Check__ .
+Once the node check is completed, click __Next__ .

 3. Add the following custom parameters in the __Custom Parameters__ section: